 If you’re receiving zero or very little hot water, there may be an issue with the pilot light.
 If you’re not confident how to repair the pilot light, contact our technicians at 308-210-4398 in Grand Island.
 While some homeowners can relight the pilot light themselves, it can be dangerous if you’re apprehensive of the steps to take.

 If you detect a rotten egg smell, don’t attempt to restart the pilot light.
 Get a hold of your area gas company at once.

 - Water Heater Age

-The average run of a home water heater with correct servicing is 10–12 years.
-Despite the fact that your outdated water heater isn’t having problems, it’s an increased threat of a damaging leak.
+The average life span of a home water heater with correct servicing is 10–12 years.
+Despite the fact that your water heater isn’t having problems, it could be at an increased threat of a damaging leak.

 If you’re unsure of your water heater’s age, inspect the identification sticker on the heater.
 This lists the manufacturing date and serial number.